 Note: For the purposes of this Manual, the term "private school student" is the same as a "nonpublic school student."
 A homeschool student is not considered a private school student.
 A student who is enrolled in a virtual public school is not considered a homeschooled student for the duration that they attend that virtual public school.
+In Idaho, private school students and homeschool students are both types of "nonpublic school students."
+For the purpose of this chapter, "nonpublic school student" refers to private school students.

-The IDEA and IDAPA include the following:
+The IDEA and state law IDAPA include the following:

-- statutory and regulatory language, which states that students who are voluntarily enrolled in private schools are not entitled to all of the same services, including the right to a free appropriate public education (FAPE), as public school students; - district responsibilities for special education students under Idaho's dual enrollment law; and - the legal requirements that come into play when a parent unilaterally enrolls his or her child in a private school and asks the district for reimbursement of these costs.
+- 1. statutory and regulatory language, which states that students who are voluntarily enrolled in private schools are not entitled to all of the same services, including the right to a free appropriate public education (FAPE), as public school students; - 2. district LEA responsibilities for special education students under Idaho's dual enrollment law; and - the legal procedural requirements that come into play apply when a parent unilaterally enrolls his or her child in a private school and asks the district LEA for reimbursement of these costs.